Frequently Asked Questions

 Students may browse additional scholarship information here (pdf).
 Students who are not U.S. citizens or permanent residents, or who have exhausted all options for federal loans or aid, may also want to explore private loan options here.

-May I concentrate my studies in a particular field and get a specialized degree?
+May I concentrate my studies in a particular field?

 Are students allowed to apply for the J.D.
 Program after completion of the LL.M.
 Program?